 Mathematics Requirements

-(If a seqence of less than 8 credits is taken, an additional 2 credits will be added to your free electives.)
+If a Math sequence of 8 credits is taken, additional 1 credits added to free electives

 MATH 171